 - If marketing has a marketing problem, then content marketing is the solution.

-- If banner ads are evil (and you know they are), then content marketing is the savior.
+- If banner ads are evil (Ok fine being dramatic.
+They are just useless), then content marketing is the savior.

-- Content marketers are the heroes in the story of marketing.
-Make your team the hero of your story!
+- Maybe Content marketers are the heroes in the story of marketing.
+So make your team the hero of your story!

 Know anyone that likes boring and promotional ads?
 Content marketing focuses on making your customers the hero.
 Content marketing focuses on turning your promotions and interruptions into valuable messages that people actually want and need.